 The only children that go on our field trips are students that attend Adel DeSoto Minburn.
-Parents volunteers may be asked to attend field trips as chaperones depending on the nature of the field trip and space permitted.
+Parent volunteers may be asked to attend field trips as chaperones for our students depending on the nature of the field trip and space permitted on the bus.
+Any parent who is participating in a field trip must complete a background check and be cleared before attending.